afinlay5/adriandavid.me/README.md

 Written with Java/JSF/JEE, XHTML5, HTML5, CSS3, JQuery, &amp; Boostrap.
 Built and tested using Eclipse Oxygen on SUSE Linux, Linux Mint.

+# Platform
+- Any supporting a JVM for Java SE 8+.

 # Requirements
 - Apache Maven 4.0 or greater
 - Java 8 u40 or greater